-With Halloween just around the corner, it’s not too late to take measures to keep your child safe and healthy during the evening’s festivities.
+With another pandemic Halloween around the corner, families can make plans to stay safe and healthy during the evening’s festivities.

 Laura Whittington, D.O., a pediatrician at Sanford Health, shares some of her advice for parents of young children trick-or-treating this year.